MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 ### iOS

-Xcode allows you to define custom build settings for each "configuration" (e.g. debug, release), which can then be referenced as the value of keys within the `Info.plist` file (e.g. the `CodePushDeploymentKey` setting).
+Xcode allows you to define custom build settings for each "configuration" (like debug, release), which can then be referenced as the value of keys within the `Info.plist` file (like the `CodePushDeploymentKey` setting).
 This mechanism allows you to easily configure your builds to produce binaries, which are configured to synchronize with different CodePush deployments.

 To set this up, perform the following steps: